Novels & Collections

 “The Cat King of Havana” will soon be available in translation to Latvian, Spanish, French and Russian.

-The Cattle Express — Shirtsleeve Press — Literary Novel
+The Cattle Express — Shirtsleeve Press [OUT OF PRINT] — Literary Novel

 “The Cattle Express” is a literary novel about love, Wall Street, Soviet Terror during WWII and other things.
 While entirely fictional, the book is based on Tom’s first hand knowledge of the inner workings of Wall Street as well as his family’s experiences in World War II.